 - With aspirations in STEM fields, law, business, and the arts.

-Admitted to many colleges including Columbia University, Duke, Cornell University, UCLA, Williams, Georgetown, Carleton, UC Berkeley, Claremont McKenna, Scripps, University of Southern California, Carnegie Mellon, Washington St. Louis, Grinnell, Tufts, University of Michigan, New York University, Bates, University of Rochester, Georgia Tech, Boston University, Cal Poly San Luis Obispo, University of British Columbia, and Queen’s University.
+Admitted to many colleges, some with merit scholarships, including Columbia University, Duke, Cornell University, UCLA, Williams, Georgetown, Carleton, UC Berkeley, Claremont McKenna, Scripps, University of Southern California, Emory, Carnegie Mellon, Washington St. Louis, Grinnell, Tufts, University of Michigan, New York University, Bates, University of Rochester, Georgia Tech, Boston University, Cal Poly San Luis Obispo, University of British Columbia, and Queen’s University in Ontario.

 Client majors included science, engineering, social sciences, and performing arts.
 Many students won significant scholarships.